 To get highly specific about feeding your microbiome superheroes, you can do Functional Medicine stool and breath tests to determine what you have, and what you don’t have.
 Afterwards, you can gear your fermentable fiber protocol towards adjusting your individual microbiome.
 This is useful if you discover “bad” microbial colonies to reduce, or “good” colonies to build.

-Geek out and read this FIBER PRIMER, or simply cut to the TAKE-HOME POINTS at the end.
+If this is too much detail, simply cut to the take-home points at the end.

 When you see any of these terms, think fermentable fiber: